careerfairsystems/nexpo-app/README.md

     + FullyQualifiedErrorId : UnauthorizedAccess
 ```
 **Solution**: Run Powershell as administrator and run the command `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` (Read more [here](https:/go.microsoft.com/fwlink/?LinkID=135170))

+## How to run the build
+1. Run the build by writing